 Cheers, Slainte, it’s your round.

-So “Time”, “ladies and gentleman PLEASE”
+So “Time”, “ladies and gentlemen PLEASE”

 and leave me your thoughts below